• Skip to primary navigation

 • Save time in the kitchen: Read the instructions thoroughly, then gather and prep all your ingredients before cooking!
 Learn Prepping Tips.

-• Set Oven: Preheat oven to 425 degrees Fahrenheit.
+• Set Oven: Preheat oven to 425 °F.

-• Make Wet Rub: Combine in the Jamaican curry powder, scotch bonnet pepper sauce, garlic, ginger paste, thyme, parsley, lime, salt, ground black pepper, and olive oil in the food processor, and set aside.
+• Make Wet Rub: Combine the Jamaican curry powder, scotch bonnet pepper sauce, garlic, ginger paste, thyme, parsley, lime, salt, ground black pepper, and olive oil in the food processor, and set aside.

 • Spatchcock the Chicken: Using kitchen shears or a sharp boning knife on a cutting board, start at the tail end of the chicken.
 Cut along one side of the backbone, going up towards the neck.
 Note: You may need to use some force to cut through bones.